 5. Assemble the circuit shown in Figure 1 (using the protoboard is easiest here).
 Q3: How much current do you expect to flow through the resistor?
-Measure the voltage drop across the resistor and the loop current using the DMM.
+Measure the voltage drop across the resistor and the loop current using the DMM on the voltage and current range respectively.
 Q4: What would the loop current be if the applied voltage were doubled?